Ranking Edges by their Impact on the Spectral Complexity of Information Diffusion over Networks: Discussion

-More broadly, our investigation of the multiscale aspects of entropic importance in this paper (i.e., whereby the most important edges depend sensitively on the diffusion timescale $\beta$ that is considered) does also open up new lines of scientific inquiry.
+{That said,} our investigation of the multiscale aspects of entropic importance in this paper (i.e., whereby the most important edges depend sensitively on the diffusion timescale $\beta$ that is considered) does also open up new lines of scientific inquiry.
 For instance, we observed `ranking regimes' in which the entropic importances of edges remain relatively insensitive to $\beta$ as well as `regime transitions' in which rankings drastically change as $\beta$ varies.
 (See \cite{taylor2017eigenvector,taylor2019tunable} for further discussion on mutliscale centrality regimes and transitions.)
 Our case studies explored three structural scenarios in which such behavior can arise, and it would be beneficial to develop a deeper understanding in future research.
 Moreover, while we focused herein on a formulation of VNE that is related to information diffusion, our methods could be extended to other applications by considering other dynamical systems and their related matrices.
 For example, by considering a normalized Laplacian matrix $\tilde{{\bf L}} = {\bf D}^{-1}{\bf L}$, VNE-based methods would more appropriately describe information theory related to continuous-time random walks \cite{de2016spectral} as opposed to diffusion.
-One could also consider spectral entropies relating to adjacency matrices and non-backtracking matrices \cite{alon2007non}.
-Another direction could involve using Hodge Laplacian matrices \cite{schaub2020random,ribando2022graph,ziegler2022hodge} to extend VNE and VNE-related centrality measures to simplicial complexes (which are a higher-order generalization of graphs).
+One could also consider spectral entropies relating to adjacency matrices and non-backtracking matrices \cite{alon2007non}. {However, one benefit from defining VNE according to the diffusion equation is that it has a closed-form, analytical solution using spectral theory, and so spectral perturbation theory can be used as it is in this paper.
+Extending to different dynamical processes may pose a challenge if no closed-form analytical solution exists.
+In such situations, methods such as trace estimators \cite{ubaru2017estimator} might help.} Another direction could involve using Hodge Laplacian matrices \cite{schaub2020random,ziegler2022hodge} to extend VNE and VNE-related centrality measures to simplicial complexes (which are a higher-order generalization of graphs).
 Common to all of these scenarios, it would be beneficial to consider how structural modifications impact VNE, how these VNE perturbations can be used for centrality analysis, and how spectral perturbation theory can support the development of computationally efficient methodologies.

 ~

 ~